Seven Ranges

-The Seven Ranges (also known as the Old Seven Ranges) was a land tract in eastern Ohio that was the first tract to be surveyed in what became the Public Land Survey System.
+The Seven Ranges (also known as the Old Seven Ranges) was a land tract in eastern Ohio that was the first tract to be surveyed, the Seven Ranges survey, in what became the Public Land Survey System.
 The tract is 42 mi across the northern edge, 91 mi on the western edge, with the south and east sides along the Ohio River.

 It consists of all of Monroe, Harrison, Belmont and Jefferson, and portions of Carroll, Columbiana, Tuscarawas, Guernsey, Noble, and Washington County.

 History

-Acquired by Great Britain from France following the 1763 Treaty of Paris, the Ohio Country had been closed to white settlement by the Proclamation of 1763.
+Acquired by Great Britain from France following the 1763 Treaty of Paris, the Ohio Country had been closed to settlement by the Proclamation of 1763.
 The United States claimed the region after the 1783 Treaty of Paris that ended the American Revolutionary War.
 In spite of the prohibition on settlement, a number of squatters moved into the land north of the Ohio River making settlements in Tiltonsville, Martins Ferry and other places, who were removed by force by the federal government.
 The Congress passed the Land Ordinance of 1785 as a formal means of surveying, selling, and settling the land and raising revenue.
 Land was to be systematically surveyed into square "townships", six miles (9.656 km) on a side created by lines running north-south intersected by east-west lines.
 Townships were to be arranged in north-south rows called ranges.
 These townships were sub-divided into thirty-six "sections" of one square mile (2.59 km^{2}) or 640 acres.
 These ranges, townships, and sections were to be systematically numbered.